 Lowering the amount of energy used in processing also lowers greenhouse gas emissions, which helps reduce the impact of climate change.

-Recycling is an easy and economically beneficial way to help save previous resources, responsibly treat used wastes, and reduce energy and waste consumption, all of which lead to less pollution, a cleaner environment, and a more sustainable future for everyone.
+Recycling is an easy and economically beneficial way to help save previous resources, responsibly treat used materials, and reduce energy and material consumption, all of which lead to less pollution, a cleaner environment, and a more sustainable future for everyone.

 RTS’s global transportation and recycling network can help you buy, ship, process, and even profit from your spent industrial catalysts.